YasserZr/Inventory-Management-Backend/README.md

 ## Description

-This project is the backend for an Inventory Management System.
-It provides RESTful APIs to manage products, categories, suppliers, purchase orders, and user authentication.
+This project is the backend for a comprehensive Inventory Management System.
+It provides a robust set of RESTful APIs designed to manage various aspects of inventory, including but not limited to:
+- Product cataloging and categorization.
+- Supplier information and contract management.
+- Purchase order creation and tracking.
+- User authentication and authorization for secure access.
+The system aims to streamline inventory operations, improve data accuracy, and provide a scalable backend solution.

 ## Technologies Used